 It really is as simple as chopping a few vegetables and layering everything in your crockpot!
 After all, you just leave the crockpot to do all the hard work!

 First of all, prepare your vegetables and then spray the ceramic insert of your crockpot with some non-stick cooking spray.

 After that, dump the stuffing mix into a bowl.
 Add the onion, celery, cream of chicken soup, dried cranberries (if using), and chicken broth, stirring everything together completely.
 Spoon this mixture into the slow cooker,

 Lay the chicken breasts on top of everything, seasoning them with some salt and black pepper.
 Cover and cook on low for 4 ½ hours, or until the chicken is cooked through.

-WHAT TO SERVE WITH CROCK POT CHICKEN AND STUFFING
+WHAT TO SERVE ALONGSIDE YOUR CHICKEN

 You can adapt them very easily and truly make them your own by stirring in a bit of sour cream and a smidge of onion or garlic powder.
 Sometimes I stir the cheese into them until I melt along with some chopped green onions.
 With this dish, however, I keep it old school and just stir in a knob of butter with some whole milk and seasoning to taste.
 Baked potatoes also go well as does rice, both of which can be found frozen, ready to heat in the microwave for ease.

 You are certain to find that this is a fabulous meal to serve to your family and friends at any time.
 Summer, winter, weekend, weekday, potluck supper, or just because.
 It has the potential to be a really delicious feast and put a smile on everyone’s face.
 You are sure to love it if only for its ease of preparation.
-But trust me, everyone, including you, is going to really enjoy this for its delicious flavors, never mind anything else.
-Bon appetit!

 - 1 (14 ounce) bag of dried seasoned stuffing mix